TweetDeck: User interface

-TweetDeck consists of a series of customisable columns, which can be set up to display the user's Twitter timeline, mentions, direct messages, lists, trends, favorites, search results, hashtags, or all tweets by or to a single user.
-It is similar to Twitter's "Dashboard App" that was discontinued in 2016.
+TweetDeck consists of a series of customizable columns, which can be set up to display the user's Twitter timeline, mentions, direct messages, lists, trends, favorites, search results, hashtags, or all posts by or to a single user.
+It is similar to the "Dashboard App" that was discontinued in 2016.
 The client uses Twitter's own automatic and invisible URL shortening whereby a link of any length will only use 23 characters of a Tweet's 280-character limit.
-All columns can be filtered to include or exclude words or tweets from users.
-Tweets can be sent immediately or scheduled for later delivery.
+All columns can be filtered to include or exclude words or posts from users.
+Posts can be sent immediately or scheduled for later delivery.

 Users can monitor multiple accounts simultaneously.
-For added account security, users signing in with their Twitter username and password can use Twitter's own two-step verification.
+For added account security, users signing in with their X username and password can use Twitter's own two-step verification.

 As of May 2015, TweetDeck added a "confirmation step" feature, giving users the option to require an extra step before sending a tweet.
 A February 2018 change to the Twitter API restricted the ability of TweetDeck and other third-party applications from sending mass tweets due to concerns over abuse of bots mass posting content and posts.
-The change also restricts ability of using multiple accounts via the API.
+The change also restricts the ability of using multiple accounts via the API.

-In July 2021, Twitter announced the beta launch of an overhaul for TweetDeck.
-The new version will have a different visual look and will incorporate more functionality from the main Twitter website.
-A company representative said the beta includes "a full Tweet Composer, new advanced search features, new column types, and a new way to group columns into clean workspaces".
+In July 2021, Twitter released a new preview version of TweetDeck.
+It incorporates more functionality from the main Twitter website, including "a full Tweet Composer, new advanced search features, new column types, and a new way to group columns into clean workspaces".

+On February 9, 2023, it was reported that TweetDeck would become paywalled and require a Twitter Blue subscription to access.
+This assertion was based on examination of the website code used for TweetDeck, which specifically referenced Twitter Blue.

+On July 1, 2023, legacy TweetDeck's functionality was impacted by API changes imposed by Elon Musk to prevent data scraping of the platform for artificial intelligence models, including strict rate limits and the complete removal of a number of API endpoints that were used by the platform without any prior warning.

+On July 3, 2023, Twitter subsequently announced that the "preview" version of TweetDeck had exited beta, with all users to be migrated to this new version by the end of the week, but with certain features (such as Teams, which allows other users to be invited to contribute tweets to an account via TweetDeck) not being immediately available.
+The service will also only be available to verified accounts from August.
+It was later reported the original version of TweetDeck had been re-enabled, but it is not yet known whether this version will remain available on a long-term basis or at no charge.

 Product history

-July 4, 2008 – first version of TweetDeck, originally an independent Twitter app by Iain Dodsworth, was released.

-June 19, 2009 – iPhone version released.